Little One: Chapter 21

 Jesse stared at me incredulously.
 He was clearly shocked by my level of nonchalance.
 “Have you ever thought about seeing like . . . a doctor about this?
 Even when I barely touch you or grab you these kinds of bruises happen.
 Not this bad, but still. . .”

-I learned a long time ago that, in life, the best way to get someone off your back was to just agree and then do whatever you were originally planning to do (or not do) later.
-Acquiesce verbally and then proceed with your original course of action.
-Most of the time, I have found that they will just forget.
+I learned a long time ago that, in life, the best way to get someone off your back was to just agree with what they were pressuring you to do and then do whatever you were originally planning to do (or not do) later.
+Acquiesce verbally and then proceed with the original course of action.
+Most of the time, I have found that the person doing the pressuring will just forget.
 Arguing, on the other hand, will ensure that they remember.

 There was a long pause.